Fastest-Coder-First/CodeCaptains-TaskManagement/README.md

 # challenges we have faced
-During the development of our Task Management App, we encountered certain challenges when integrating ChatGPT into our Visual Studio project with Razor Pages.
+During the development of our Task Management App, we encountered certain challenges when integrating Copilot into our Visual Studio project with Razor Pages.